-For the Nasdaq Index, the relative strength index has remained in neutral territory (figure 2).
-New lows have dropped sharply while new highs started to pick up (figure 4, upper panel).
+For the Nasdaq Index, the relative strength index has moved up to overbought territory (figure 2).
+The number of new highs continued to increase while the number of new lows decreased in November

+(figure 4, upper panel).
 The momentum indicator is in overbought territory, a bearish indicator (figure 4, middle panel).
 The Market Breadth indicator continued to follow the Nasdaq price index closely. (lowest panel, figure 4).